jon-j-warren/fantasy-hockey/README.md

 towards your first week's adds, so be careful if planning on dropping some of your drafted players and picking up free agents.

-Draft order will be determined in advance of the draft by at least 24 hours.
+Draft order will be determined in advance of the time of the draft.
 The ordering should be determined by complete randomness and no amount of skill or any other external factor should influence the ordering of the draft.
 The method of choosing the draft order will be determined on an annual basis, and must be presented live on video to all team managers who wish to attend the viewing to ensure complete impartialty and fairness.
-Once the order has been decided, you must draft at that position.
-There will be no trading of draft positions.
+Once the order has been decided, trading of draft positions _is_ allowed, however, it must be agreed upon by both parties prior to the start of the draft, and it is applied to all rounds (you cannot trade draft positions for a single round only).

 <br />